graphistry/graphistry-cli/docs/hardware-software.md

 # Recommended Deployment Configurations: Client, Server Software, Server Hardware

+Graphistry ships as a Docker container that runs in a variety of Linux + Nvidia GPU environments:

+## Contents

+* Overview
+* Client
+* Server Software: Cloud, OS, Docker, Avoiding Root Users

-## Quick
+## Overview

 * **Client**: Chrome/Firefox from the last 3 years, WebGL enabled, and 100KB/s download ability
 * **Server**:
-- x86 Linux server with 4+ CPU cores, 16+ GB CPU RAM (3GB per concurrent user), and 1+ Nvidia GPUs (K80 onwards) with 4+ GB RAM each (1+ GB per concurrent user)\
+- x86 Linux server with 4+ CPU cores, 16+ GB CPU RAM (3GB per concurrent user), and 1+ Nvidia GPUs (K80 onwards) with 4+ GB RAM each (1+ GB per concurrent user)
+- Recommend Ubuntu 16.04, 4+ CPU cores, 64GB+ CPU RAM, Nvidia Tesla or later
 - Docker / CUDA 9.2 / nvidia-docker-2
-- Recommend Ubuntu 16.04, 4+ CPU cores, 64GB+ CPU RAM, Nvidia Tesla or later

 ## Client

-The intuition is that a user can work with Graphistry if their environment supports Youtube, and even better, Netflix.
+A user's environment should support Graphistry if it supports Youtube, and even better, Netflix.

 The Graphistry client runs in standard browser configurations:

 * **Browser**: Chrome and Firefox from the last 3 years, and users regularly report success with other browsers like Safari.

 * **WebGL**: WebGL 1.0 is required.
-This started shipping ~5 years ago, and most client devices, including phones and tablets, support it.
-Both integrated and discrete graphic cards work, and for any vendor supporting WebGL.
+It is 7+ years old, so most client devices, including phones and tablets, support it.
+Graphistry runs fine on both integrated and discrete graphic cards, with especially large graphs working better on better GPUs.

-* **Network**: 100KB+/s download speeds, and we recommend 1MB/s if graphs with > 100K nodes and edges.
+* **Network**: 100KB+/s download speeds, and we recommend 1MB+/s if often using graphs with 100K+ nodes and edges.

 * **Operating System**: All.

-***Recommended***: Chrome from last 2 years and with a device from the last 4 years.
+***Recommended***: Chrome from last 2 years on a device from the last 4 years and a 1MB+/s network connection

 ## Server Software: Cloud, OS, Docker, Avoiding Root Users

+Graphistry can run both on-premises and in the cloud on Amazon EC2, Google GCP, and Microsoft Azure.

 ### Cloud

-Graphistry runs on-premise and has been tested with Amazon EC2 and Microsoft Azure.

 *Tested AWS Instances*:

-* P2.xl ***Recommended***
+* P2
+* G3  ***Recommended for testing and initial workloads***
-* G2.2xl
+* P3

 *Tested Azure Instances*:

-* NV6 ***Recommended***
+* NV6 ***Recommended for testing and initial workloads***
 * NC6

 See the hardware provisioning section to pick the right configuration for you.

 ### OS & Docker

-We regularly run on:
+Graphistry regularly runs on:

-* Ubuntu Xenial 16.04 LTS
+* Ubuntu Xenial 16.04 LTS ***Recommended***
-* RedHat RHEL 7.3 ***Recommended***
+* RedHat RHEL 7.3

-Both support nvidia-docker.
+Both support nvidia-docker-2:

+* Docker
+* nvidia-docker-2
+* CUDA 9.2

+For cloud users, we maintain bootstrap scripts, and they are a useful reference for on-premises users.

 ### User: Root vs. Not

 Installing Docker, Nvidia drivers, and nvidia-docker currently all require root user permissions.

-After installation, Graphistry can be installed and run as an unprivileged user, with access to nvidia-docker is installed, Graphistry can be installed and run as a regular user.
+Graphistry can be installed and run as an unprivileged user as long as it have access to nvidia-docker.

 ## Server: Hardware Capacity Planning